goodlinks/goodlinks.io/index.md

 ---

-I've had great success with MageMail - growing 5% to 15% month-over-month for the past 18 months, and essentially solved similar problems in the email automation space
+I've had great success with MageMail - growing 5% to 15% month-over-month for the past 18 months, and essentially solved similar problems in the email automation space:

 - MageMail is more specialized for Magento, with a feature set that rivals the most expensive enterprise options
 - There are no long term contracts
 - It has a lower price point than virtually all of the competition.

+With GoodLinks, I'm going to double down on the strategies that have worked, in an adjacent market segment, to try to get order of magnitude (or two!) larger impact.

 ---